blocknative/web3-onboard/docs/src/routes/docs/[...3]modules/[...8]wagmi/+page.md

   </TabPanel>
 </Tabs>

-## Usage
+## WAGMI Usage

+To add [WAGMI API](https://wagmi.sh/core/getting-started) support to your project you can simply install `web3-onboard/wagmi` import and pass in the WAGMI package default export directly into your onboard configuration.
+After doing so you can use all of the native WAGMI API functions directly from `@web3-onboard/wagmi`.
+This will give access to all WAGMI function available on or before `@wagmi/core` version `2.10.4`.

+Full documentation for `wagmi/core` API functions can be found [here](https://wagmi.sh/core/getting-started).

+### wagmiConfig

+After initialization an up-to-date WAGMI config will will be available from the onboard state object `onboard.state.get().wagmiConfig` which will need to be passed as the first prop of most [@wagmi/core](https://wagmi.sh/core/getting-started) methods.

+### wagmiConnector and Connectors
+Wallets will also have a `wagmiConnector` prop within the onboard state object which will allow you to target specific wallets for interactions.
+This can also be bi-passed if the primary or most recently connected wallet is the wallet meant for the transactions.
+The config and connectors can be used with the WAGMI API returned from this module or an external WAGMI instance.

+## WAGMI Example

 This example assumes you have already setup web3-onboard to connect wallets to your dapp.
 For more information see [web3-onboard docs](https://onboard.blocknative.com/docs/modules/core#install).

-### `wagmiConnector` and Connectors

-`wagmiConnector` is a property returned as part of the wallet state object and can be used to interact with the WAGMI API returned from this module or an external WAGMI instance.
-Please see examples below...

 ```ts
 import Onboard from '@web3-onboard/core'